 Second, the other person must know of your intentions and give their consent, except when purchasing a policy on your own minor child.
 Most insurance companies require a medical exam on the person being insured, and even when they don’t they need the signature of the insured.
 So it would be hard to insure another person without them knowing about it.
 In the unlikely event you managed to pull it off, it would be considered insurance fraud.

 Can I leave the proceeds to anyone, even if I'm married?

-You can leave your life insurance policy proceeds to whoever you'd like, with one consideration.
-If you live in a community property state, your spouse may be entitled to a share of the proceeds.
-If this is something that you want to do, it might be wise to consult a local estate attorney.
+You can leave your life insurance policy proceeds, called the “death benefit,” to whoever you'd like.
+However, if you live in a community property state, your spouse may be entitled to a share of the proceeds.
+If this is something you might want to do, an experienced estate attorney can answer any questions you have in this area.

 Are life insurance proceeds taxable?

 Generally speaking, no, which is one of the real advantages of life insurance.
 If you die while the policy is in effect, the proceeds paid out are not taxable.
 Although the death benefit isn’t taxable, earnings from your life insurance policy, whether in cash value or interest earned in a beneficiary account, are often subject to taxes.